AdaCore/spark2014/docs/lrm/source/language-defined-pragmas.rst

 Reviewable         	      Yes
 Shared_Passive     	      No                     Distributed systems Storage_Size 	 	      No		     No tasking
-Suppress           	      ?
-Would this also supress the proof check?
+Suppress           	      Yes
-Task_Dispatching_Policy       No		     No tasking Unchecked_Union	 	      No    		     I think we ruled this out Unsuppress 	  	      ?
+Task_Dispatching_Policy       No		     No tasking Unchecked_Union	 	      No
+Unsuppress 	  	      Yes
 Volatile           	      Yes
 Volatile_Components 	      No
 ============================= ====================== ===============================================